masayukig/better-testing-through-statistics-ja/README.rst

 to build just run::

-  % pdflatex better_testing_through_statistics.tex
+  % pdflatex better_testing_through_statistics-ja.tex

-the output will be better_testing_through_statistics.pdf
+the output will be better_testing_through_statistics-ja.pdf